 - A website is always cheaper than an app,

-- In both computers and mobile phones, a website operates
+- A website operates in both computers and mobile phones.

 A web page can be easier for users to locate while browsing online.
 A website is less difficult to build and update from a company standpoint, too.
 For iOS and Android, you don’t require different copies of your website either.